annatech/learn.getcapi.org/pages/07.changelog/13.version-1-3-1/docs.md

 ## Overview
 ### Released
-2017-05-01

-The release of cAPI v1.3.0 includes changes to class autoloading from services plugins helpers.
-Also includes a minor response scheme change to GET /user route..
-The next version of cAPI will handle tag assignment to com_content items.
+2017-05-11

+The release of cAPI v1.3.1 includes the following:

+* Swagger documentation fixes for Tag service routes.
+* BUG FIX - Resolved issue with REST API limitation for token access not working properly since version 1.2.8.

+Previous release:

 **cAPI v1.3.0 is now fully compatible with Joomla 3.7!**